-At the outset of a relationship with a narcissist, it is common to feel intensely flattered, as if the other person is too good to be true.
-Beware: narcissists are very beguiling and seductive and do not show their dark side until they've hooked someone.
+At the outset of a relationship with a narcissist, it's common to feel intensely flattered, as if the other person is too good to be true.
+Beware: narcissists are very beguiling and seductive and don't show their dark side until they've hooked someone.

 The saying "actions speak louder than words" is doubly true when dealing with narcissists.
 Pay careful attention to the stories they tell about themselves.
 Do they take responsibility for failures at work and in other relationships, or is it always someone else's fault?